-In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps and how to test an E-commerce Website here.
+In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps, and how to test an E-commerce Website here.

 An eCommerce website is an information technology method in which dealers, businesses/distributors/marketers can sell products/services and the customer/user can purchase on that website electronically by using the internet on the mobile and computer.
 It means an eCommerce website is an online shop. e means electronic, Commerce means business.
-Website means the group of HTML web pages that are produced to market/sell information/product/services.
+Website means the group of HTML web pages that are produced to market/sell information/products/services.
 E-commerce testing is defined as the testing of an eCommerce (online shopping) application.
 It helps in the avoidance of errors and adds value to the product by ensuring conformity to client requirements.

-For example, when you purchase mobile phones/shoes/software/clothes on any website such as Amazon, Flipkart, etc., and pay through credit/debit card and then the seller delivers the product through courier or postal mail to your location then it’s called eCommerce.
+For example, when you purchase mobile phones/shoes/software/clothes on any website such as Amazon, Flipkart, etc., and pay through a credit/debit card and then the seller delivers the product through courier or postal mail to your location then it’s called eCommerce.
 In this case, Flipkart is an online store website or an eCommerce website.

 E-commerce websites work mainly based on who is selling and who is buying.
 Yes, of course, it’s the same for any other marketplace.
-However, based on these eCommerce websites/apps have been divided 5 and those who wish to start an eCommerce business should decide where do they belong before strategizing a business model.
+However, based on these eCommerce websites/apps have been divided 5 and those who wish to start an eCommerce business should decide where they belong before strategizing a business model.

 1) B2B (business to business) Ecommerce